Faizan-E-Mustafa/DEExtract/README.md

 ### TODO

-- Add dative reflexive verbs
+- [ ] Add dative reflexive verbs
-- Add nouns
+- [ ] Add nouns
-- Add adjectives
+- [ ] Add adjectives
-- connect with dictionary to fetch sentence examples
+- [x] Connect with dictionary to fetch sentence examples
+- [ ] Select a word meaning according to the context of the paragraph that user entered
+- [ ] Select the sentence according to the word translation selected